 Farnum Hill Cider Facts, Methods

 A four-month growing season, heavy glacial soils, extreme temperature swings in Fall between day and night all, along with October frosts, contribute to intensification of flavors here.
 In general we find most concentrated, nuanced flavors come from the later-picked varieties, harvested late October.
 We believe that frost injury to the spur leaves of the fruit causes a sudden rush of photosynthates into the apple flesh, just before harvest.
-Meanwhile, a few earlier-ripening varieties seem to enjoy our compressed growing season, and produce juice with consistently admirable character.
+Meanwhile, a few earlier-ripening varieties seem to enjoy our compressed growing season, and regularly produce admirable juice.

 Bittersharps, containing high tannins & acid, contribute considerable flavor as above, but also critically important acid for clean fermentation and stimulating taste.
 Varieties include Kingston Black, Stoke Red, Foxwhelp.
 Of these, Kingston Black is the most famous back in Britain, and has long been used for single-variety ciders there.
 We only ever use Kingston Black by itself, but Stoke Red and other bittersharps are essential to our blends.